 If you are visiting this page then you are wanting to know a little bit more about me.
 My name is Richard John Hayes, most people call me Rich.
 In the running community for the majority of my career (up till early 2020) I have been known as the Mohican Runner, funnily enough because of my unique hair style.
 You would class me as an endurance runner, I race anything from 800m on the track up to marathons.
 I’d like to step up to ultras at some point, currently my preferred race distance is 10k’s.
 I prefer road running, having tried other disciplines (Fell, Trail, XC) I’ve found I’m the happiest on the road.

-Away from running I currently work for the LEGO Group as a project manage.
+Away from running I currently work for the LEGO Group as a project manager.
 Over the years I’ve worked in various roles with the company and people class it as a dream job, You won’t get any complaints from me!
 Over the years worked in various roles including my first job as a Submariner in the Royal Navy.
 I currently reside in Stocksbridge, Sheffield with my long suffering wife Sarah and daughter Molly.
 We are a very close family and we do everything together and they are my biggest supporters with regards to my running career.

 The best pace is a suicide pace and today looks like a good day to die Steve Prefontaine’s

 Running has been a massive part of my life since September 2012.
 I discovered a passion for running after doing my local 10k as part of my weight loss journey.
 At the turn of 2012, I topped the scales at 22 stone, I had dropped 4 stone by the time the 10k came about.
 It was like a switch had been flicked and not looked back since.
 I am a very competitive runner and have the view if you enter a race you give 110%.

-Since my early days of running 57:54 in my first 10k in 2012, I have gone on to win 17 races, won my age category a further 25 times and won medals in a host of masters events.
+Since my early days of running 57:54 in my first 10k in 2012, I have gone on to win 18 races, won my age category a further 25 times and won medals in a host of masters events.

-I started 2020 from scratch as I suffered a serious knee injury in May 2019 that put me out for the rest of that year.
+I started 2020 from scratch as I suffered a serious leg injury in May 2019 that put me out for the rest of that year.
 I began to slowly rebuild my running up, then had a massive setback when in February of 2020 I was diagnosed with Prostrate Cancer.
 Now I take it one day at a time and blessed that for now I am able to run when I can.
 I am determind to beat cancer and get back to my very best.
 I also cut the mohican and dropped my Mohican Runner name in Spring of 2020 as documented here.

 In may 2020 I took on Jo Wilkinson as my coach who took me back to basics.
 The relationship just clicked and despite the issue of the Pandemic I got back to my near best and made a return to racing with the Podium 5K in August, until Bank Holiday Monday I suffered a heart attack out the blue and put brakes on my comeback.

-Running has also been a /way for me to give back to charity and over the years I have done a variety of running challenges, not all have been successful but all have helped to raise funds for charities close to my heart.
+Running has also been away for me to give back to charity and over the years I have done a variety of running challenges, not all have been successful but all have helped to raise funds for charities close to my heart.
 Including a charity using my own story for one of their campaigns back in 2014, I have helped to raise a total of £1,330,721.17.
 You can read more about my charity exploits by clicking here.